zkazy/Unanda/README.md

-# Changelog for v1.1
+# Changelog for v1.2
-- Added ATLAS files in order to make the icons appear on mobile.
+- Added sprites and darkened improvement icons.

 # Unanda
 Play as the populous Mesopotamian nation, led by Uordus, a ruler shouded in myth and legend.